 Only a few steps away from Marienplatz, you'll find the bustling Viktualienmarkt, Munich's daily outdoor farmers market.
 Stroll past the 140 colorful booths and enjoy fresh and seasonal food.

-The Viktualienmarkt, whose beginnings date back to the early 19th century, offers everything from flowers, honey and spices, to meat, cheese, eggs and pastries.
-Take in the garlands of sausages, mountains of fresh vegetables, pyramids of fruits and let your senses be seduced.
+The Viktualienmarkt, whose beginnings date back to the early 19th century, offers everything from flowers, honey, and spices to meat, cheese, eggs, and pastries.
+Take in the garlands of sausages, mountains of fresh vegetables, and pyramids of fruits, and let your senses be seduced.

 06 of 10